Smoking ban: Effects upon tobacco consumption

 Smoking bans are generally acknowledged to reduce rates of smoking; smoke-free workplaces reduce smoking rates among workers, and restrictions upon smoking in public places reduce general smoking rates through a combination of stigmatisation and reduction in the social cues for smoking.
 The World Health Organization considers smoking bans to influence reducing demand for tobacco by producing an environment where smoking becomes increasingly more difficult and to help shift social norms away from the acceptance of smoking in everyday life.
 Along with tax measures, cessation measures, and education, smoking bans are viewed by public health experts as an important element in reducing smoking rates and promoting positive health outcomes.
 When effectively implemented, they are seen as an important element of policy to support behaviour change in favour of a healthy lifestyle.

 One report stated that cigarette sales in Ireland and Scotland increased after their smoking bans were implemented.
 In contrast, another report states that in Ireland, cigarette sales fell by 16% in the six months after implementation of the ban.
 In the UK, cigarette sales fell by 11% during July 2007, the first month of the nationwide smoking ban, compared with July 2006.

 A 1992 document from Phillip Morris summarised the tobacco industry's concern about the effects of smoking bans: "Total prohibition of smoking in the workplace strongly effects[sic] tobacco industry volume.
 Smokers facing these restrictions consume 11%–15% less than average and quit at a rate that is 84% higher than average."

 In the United States, the CDC reported a levelling-off of smoking rates in recent years despite a large number of ever more comprehensive smoking bans and large tax increases.
 It has also been suggested that a "backstop" of hardcore smokers has been reached: those unmotivated and increasingly defiant in the face of further legislation.
 The smoking ban in New York City was credited with the reduction in adult smoking rates at nearly twice the rate as in the rest of the country, "and life expectancy has climbed three years in a decade".

-In Sweden, use of snus, as an alternative to smoking, has risen steadily since that nation's smoking ban.

 Smoking restrictions may make it easier for smokers to quit.
 A survey suggests 22% of UK smokers may have considered quitting in response to that nation's smoking ban.

 Restaurant smoking restrictions may help to stop young people from becoming habitual smokers.
 A study of Massachusetts youths, found that those in towns with smoking bans were 35 percent less likely to be habitual smokers.